All the personal information you give us when applying or commenting on planning applications will be processed in line with our Privacy Notice.

 Decisions made on applications are informed by Hart District Council's Planning Policy.
 This in turn, is guided by national planning policy, guidance and legislation.
 The Planning Committee meets monthly to determine those applications which are not dealt with by the Head of Planning Services.
 Meetings are open to the public but you must register to speak at one by completing the online Public Speaking Form.

-Viewing historic planning records
+Historic planning records

 - Archived Planning (Scanned Microfiche) files 1949-1999